katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 1.1 =

+* Added Contact form to Details page and Buttons in header for calls to action
+* Added sharing ability to Twitter, Facebook, Dwellicious, Google Buzz, Email
+* Added print / PDF to Details listing
+* Added ability to have Community, Tract, Zip and MLS Number to Search Widget
+* Added ability to have map auto-open on results pages
+* Added tracking to results map being opened or close between pages
+* Added icon for results map link
+* Improved slideshow look & feel on details
+* Added better full-size photos (just click on the photo in the slideshow to see full size photo)
+* If account has dsSearchAgent Pro: Added ability to have an "advanced" link in Search Widget which leads to a new page with the dsSearchAgent frame auto generated
+* Added ability to set the Template for dsSearchAgent page
+* Added Bing Birds-Eye View to Details pages
+* Numerous CSS/UI improvements
+* Added ability to set first/last name and email in wp-admin (necessary for pdf and contact form, shares values with dsSearchAgent)

 = 1.0.6.2 =